 - Loves the Sound of Screaming: During her Knight Templar Church Militant days she enjoyed burning people alive, and though she is The Atoner now and ashamed of what she did, her sadism is presented somewhat sympathetically.
 See Pyromaniac, below, for details.

 - A Match Made in Stockholm: Guts and Farnese first meet in this sort of fashion.
-She is assigned to capture and kill Guts and Guts ends up kidnapping and holding her hostage twice.
-During this time period, her future infatuation and admiration of him is foreshadowed and hinted at.
+She is assigned to capture and kill Guts, and Guts ends up kidnapping and holding her hostage twice.
+During this time period, her future infatuation and admiration towards him is foreshadowed and hinted at.

-- Pyro Maniac: Formerly this.
-However, in contrast to the crazy pyromaniac archetype, Farnese is deeply ashamed, and frightened, by her obsession.
-After the Date with Rosie Palms (see above) she is shown huddling on her bed and tearfully trying to convince herself "I am not wrong".
+- Pyromaniac: Or more accurately pyrophiliac, given the sexual nature of her fascination.
+For much of her life she was obsessed with setting fires and watching living things burn.
+However, in contrast to the crazy pyromaniac archetype, Farnese is deeply ashamed and frightened by her obsession.
+After masturbating to the thought of people burning at the stake, she is shown huddling on her bed and tearfully trying to convince herself "I am not in the wrong."
 Also, the pyromania, along with her sadism is traced to her spoilt but lonely childhood, where the sounds of other people's screaming would make her forget her own loneliness and depression.

 - Rebellious Princess: Deconstructed.
-She becomes one because of her parenting (or lack thereof), and this earns her the social isolation it would earn her in real life medieval Europe.
+She becomes one because of her lack of parental love, and this earns her the social isolation it would earn her in real life medieval Europe.

-- The Resenter: Toward Casca for holding Guts' affection.
-She is ashamed of this, though, and nevertheless cares for and protects Casca in the hopes doing so will help her atone for her sins.
+- The Resenter: Sometimes feels resentment towards Casca for being the center of Guts' affection and the reason he puts himself through so much harm, without Casca even being able to realize what he does for her sake.
+She is ashamed of thinking this, though, and nevertheless cares for and protects Casca in the hopes doing so will help her atone for her sins.

 - Silver Has Mystic Powers: Her dagger is made of silver, as well as the chainmail she and Casca wear under their garments.

-- Stepford Smiler: Used to act as one of those and used to take out her rage on Serpico and other servants, or on the so-called heretics she sent burning at the stake.
+- Stepford Smiler: Used to act charming and obedient in her father's presence while taking out her rage on Serpico and other servants, or on the so-called heretics she sent burning at the stake.